microsoft/fluentui-blazor/README.md

 The file contains a number of CSS variables that are required to be defined for the components to work correctly.

-### Project file
-if you want to use icons and/or emoji, starting with version 2.1 you need add a `<PropertyGroup>` to your project file.
-Within this group you can specify which icons and emoji are made available for usage and publication.
-Please refer to the [project setup](https://www.fluentui-blazor.net/ProjectSetup) document for more information.

 ### Code
 Please refer to the [code setup](https://www.fluentui-blazor.net/CodeSetup) document to learn what needs to be included in your `Program.cs` file so that all necessary services are available and setup in the correct way.

+## Working with Icons and Emoji
+We have additional packages available that include the complete Fluent UI System icons and Fluent UI Emoji collections.
+Please refer to the [Icons and Emoji](https://www.fluentui-blazor.net/IconsAndEmoji) page for more information.

 ## Getting started by using project templates
 To make it easier to start a project that uses the Fluent UI Blazor components out of the box, we have created the